Oyster: Nutrition

 Oysters are an excellent source of zinc, iron, calcium, and selenium, as well as vitamin A and vitamin B_{12}.
 Oysters are low in food energy; one dozen raw oysters provides only 110 kcal.
 They are rich in protein (approximately 9 g in 100 g of Pacific oysters).
 Two oysters (28 g) provide the Reference Daily Intake of zinc and vitamin B_{12}.

 Traditionally, oysters are considered to be an aphrodisiac, partially because they resemble female sex organs.
 A team of American and Italian researchers analyzed bivalves and found they were rich in amino acids that trigger increased levels of sex hormones.
 Their high zinc content aids the production of testosterone.

 Shucking oysters

 Special knives for opening live oysters, such as this one, have short and stout blades.

-Zora Neale Hurston wrote, "No, I do not weep at the world--I am too busy sharpening my oyster knife."
-She references the special knives for opening live oysters, referred to as "oyster-shucking."
 The preferred method is to use a special knife (called an oyster knife, a variant of a shucking knife), with a short and thick blade about 5 cm long.

-While different methods are used to open an oyster (which sometimes depend on the type), the following is one commonly accepted oyster-shucking method.